danmichaelo/croptool/README.md

 2. `cp config.dist.ini config.ini` and insert OAuth info and the path to jpegtran.
 3. Check that the server can write to `data`, `logs` and `public_html/files`.
 4. `vendor/bin/phpunit`
-5. `crontab cron.tools` to setup cronjobs.
+5. `crontab crontab.tools` to setup cronjobs.
 6. `npm install`
 7. `gulp build`